 Let’s face it. . . while we love them endlessly, sometimes our dogs do things we’re not exactly proud of.
 And when it comes to these strange habits, dogs eating “poo” just might take the cake.

 There are a variety of factors that could be playing into this odd habit of “Coprophagia” (the act of eating feces).
-While it’s a common behavior for many animals, particularly dogs, here are a few common reasons for the behavior, and how to address it.
+While it’s a common behavior for many animals, particularly dogs, here are a few common reasons for the behavior.
+Plus, learn how to stop your dog from eating poop in each scenario.

 Often, a dog craving and eating poop comes from a lack of nutrients.
 Dogs are smart; they know that feces are composed of useful bacteria that they need.
 If they’re lacking, consuming feces is an attempt to gain back the nutrients that they’re missing.